jketterl/owrx_connector/README.md

 ## rtl_tcp compatibility

 The data socket will detect if the connected application is sending any data.
-If it does, it will assume t switch the output format on the corresponding connection to 8bit unsigned int, which is accepted by many applications that support rtl_tcp.
+If it does, it will assume that the connected client is an application attempting to talk to rtl_tcp, and switch the output format on the corresponding connection to 8bit unsigned int, which is the default format of rtl_tcp.

-The connector does not evaluate any data on client connections, so your application will not be able to control the SDR hardware.
+The connector does not evaluate any data on client connections, so rtl_tcp commands will be discarded.
+This means that applications using rtl_tcp compatibiltiy will not be able to control the SDR hardware.

 ## Installation